mills32/M3D-for-PlayStation-Portable/README.md

 **<ins>FAKE BUMP MAPPING:</ins>** A simulation of modern shaders using paletted textures, only works well on mostly flat surfaces.
 **<ins>3D NURBS:</ins>** PSP can generate a surface from several points you can animate, I added this because I think it looks ok for simple water simulations.
 **<ins>TV OUT:</ins>** You can enable TV OUT mode (on PSP 2000+), it will output a 720x480 image.
 This will be slow unless you use 4444, 5551 or 5650 modes.
 You need the file "dvemgr.prx" in the same folder as the EBOOT.PBP to enable TV-OUT.
-I could recompile dvemgr.prx from the source (in M3D_LIBS) But it does not wrok well, so use the one found inside many samples (there is also a copy in M3D_LIBS called "dvemgr_WORKS.prx").
+I could recompile dvemgr.prx from the source (in M3D_LIBS) But it does not work well, so use the one found inside many samples (there is also a copy in M3D_LIBS called "dvemgr_WORKS.prx").
 **<ins>UNLOAD FUNCTIONS:</ins>** All files / structures have now unload functions with no memory leaks.
 **<ins>LOADING SCREEN:</ins>** I created a simple loading screen function (M3D_Loading_Start(); M3D_Loading_Stop();) which uses an animated sprite rendered in a separate thread.
 **<ins>DELAY:</ins>** A function to pause the program for a period of time in seconds.